 Goodwill method- I gave myself a dollar to spend on new items for each item that I donated.

-Grade rewards- I would give each letter grade a value throughout the quarter (like an A on an assignment was two items, a B was worth one) and then a bigger reward for final grade.posted almost 4 years ago
+Grade rewards- I would give each letter grade a value throughout the quarter (like an A on an assignment was two items, a B was worth one) and then a bigger reward for final grade.posted about 4 years ago

 Honestly…I don’t know lol